orbeon/orbeon-forms-doc/form-builder/formulas.md

 ![Formulas](images/control-settings-formulas.png)

+- **Visibility:**
-* **Visibility:** Boolean expression specifying whether the control is visible.
+    - Boolean expression specifying whether the control is visible.
-    * If this field is left blank, then the control is always visible, unless the section is not visible.
+    - If this field is left blank, then the control is always visible, unless the section is not visible.
-    * Otherwise, it is visible only if the result of the Boolean expression is `true()`.
+    - Otherwise, it is visible only if the result of the boolean expression is `true()`.
+- **Read-Only:**
-* **Read-Only:** Boolean expression specifying whether the control is read-only (not editable).
+    - Boolean expression specifying whether the control is read-only (not editable).
-    * If this field is left blank, then the control is editable unless the section is read-only.
+    - If this field is left blank, then the control is editable unless the section is read-only.
-    * Otherwise, the field is editable only if the result of the Boolean expression is `false()`.
+    - Otherwise, the field is editable only if the result of the Boolean expression is `false()`.
+- **Initial value:**
-* **Initial value:** string expression returning the initial value of the control when the form first shows.
+    - String expression returning the initial value of the control when the form first shows.
+This is only applied in `new` mode.
-    * Default: the value set into the field at design time (usually a blank value).
+    - Default: the value set into the field at design time (usually a blank value).
+- **Calculated Value:**
-* **Calculated Value:** string expression specifying a calculated value of the control which updates while the form user interacts with the form.
+    - String expression specifying a calculated value of the control which updates while the form user interacts with the form.
-    * Default: the default value of the control, or the value entered by the form user.
+    - Default: the default value of the control, or the value entered by the form user.

 ### Section/Grid Settings dialog